The 3 Types of Marketing Content Every Service Professional Needs

 Some examples of personal content that clients love to see are pictures from a recent charity event that your business participated in, a big life event like the birth of a grandchild, or pictures from a recent family vacation.
 Because of the advances of the Internet and social media, it can be easy to lose the personal connection that service professionals work so hard to foster with clients.
 Personal content helps rekindle that relationship and remind clients that they are working with a real person.

 We can’t stress enough the importance of content marketing, which is why it’s important to lay out different types of content and how they can help populate your website, emails, and social media platforms.
-Great content not only helps clients feel more connected to their service professional, but it is more likely to be shared, therefore reaching a wider audience.
+Great content not only helps clients feel more connected to their service professional, but it is more likely to be shared and reach a wider audience.